-j.
-Transportation.

-- Before a participant can be transported to and from city sponsored activities, a transportation form, completed and signed by a parent of the participant, will be filed with the Community Center Supervisor. - ii.
+- 7. Telephone number of recreation supervisor's office. - j.
+Transportation. - i.
+Before a participant can be transported to and from city sponsored activities, a transportation form, completed and signed by a parent of the participant, will be filed with the recreation supervisor. - ii.
 First aid supplies and a first aid and emergency guide will be available in all youth program vehicles that transport participants. - iii.
 All vehicles used for transporting participants will have a 6-BC portable fire extinguisher installed in the passenger compartment of the vehicle, accessible to the adult occupants. - iv.
 Seat belts will be worn if provided. - v.
-Participants will be oriented to expected behavior and safety rules. - vi.
-On inclement weather days participants will be transported in a city van for the after school care program.
-On optimal weather days participants will be expected to walk to the Community Center.
+Participants will be oriented to expected behavior and safety rules.